zhenkewu/CFRL/JOSS/paper.md

 # Data Example

-We provide a data example to demontrate how `CFRL` learns a counterfactually fair policy from real-world trajectory data with unknown underlying transition rules.
+We provide a data example to demontrate how `CFRL` learns a counterfactually fair policy from real-world trajectory data with unknown underlying transition dynamics.
 We also show how `CFRL` evaluates the value and counterfactual fairness of the learned policy.
 We note that this is only one of the many workflows that `CFRL` can perform.
 For example, `CFRL` can also generate synthetic trajectory data and use it to evaluate the value and counterfactual fairness resulting from some custom data preprocessing methods.
 We refer interested readers to the "Example Workflows" section of the CFRL documentation for more workflow examples.

 #### Data Loading